DrugLib.com — Drug Information Portal

 SYNERA SUMMARY

-Synera™ is indicated for use on intact skin to provide local dermal analgesia for superficial venous access and superficial dermatological procedures such as excision, electrodessication and shave biopsy of skin lesions (see CLINICAL STUDIES section).
+SYNERA is a combination amide and ester local anesthetic indicated for use on intact skin to provide local dermal analgesia for superficial venous access and superficial dermatological procedures such as excision, electrodessication and shave biopsy of skin lesions [ see Clinical Studies ].

 See all Synera indications & dosage >>